Live Outbreak Tracker · WHO Risk: LOW

 2026-05-08

-WHO updated 8 cluster cases.
+WHO updated 13 cluster cases (5 confirmed, 8 suspected).
 Public risk remains low.
 UKHSA reported a third British national with suspected infection.
 CDC raised travel response to level 3.

 WHO · UKHSA · CDC